midigantikameswari/SQL-PROJECT/README.md

-# EMPLOYEE MANAGEMENT SYSTEM DATABASE PROJECT USING SQL SERVER
+## 📘 Employee Management System – SQL Project

-##  Project Overview
+## 📌 Project Overview

 The Employee Management System is a SQL Server mini project developed to manage and analyze employee-related data using relational database concepts.
 This project contains multiple tables such as: